 There are so many amazing waterfalls in Sydney you can swim in, so we’re going to share with you our favourites which we’ve personally been to!

-There’s honestly nothing better than hiking in Sydney and to finish it with a beautiful swim in a Sydney swimming hole.
+There’s honestly nothing better than hiking in Sydney and ending it with a beautiful swim in a Sydney swimming hole.

 Here’s a waterfalls in Sydney map so you can find all of the places we mention.